PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - Highly Responsive Inputs

-Sometimes it's desireable to begin processing input information when a user makes a selection rather than requiring the user to click an OK button.
+Sometimes it's desirable to begin processing input information when a user makes a selection rather than requiring the user to click an OK button.

 Let's say you've got a listbox of entries and a user can select an item from it.